-CVSA currently has nine development and implementation committees that meet in-person twice annually – at our spring CVSA Workshop and the CVSA Annual Conference and Exhibition in the fall.
-All committee meetings are open to all members; a portion of the Executive Committee meeting may be closed on occasion.
+CVSA currently has 10 development and implementation committees that meet in-person twice annually – at our spring CVSA Workshop and the CVSA Annual Conference and Exhibition in the fall.
+All committee meetings are open to all members; a portion of the Board of Directors meeting may be closed on occasion.

 CVSA members are invited to participate in and attend any of our committee meetings at our conferences.
 If you’re unable to attend committee meetings in person, all agendas, minutes and important documents for each committee are available to its members.
 We also offer a number of conference calls throughout the year to discuss important issues and keep committee members up to date on committee progress.